Knowing How Long to Cure Resin Prints

 By far the cheapest method for curing a 3D printed resin model is to use natural sunlight.
 The UV rays emitted by direct sunlight will gradually cure the photopolymer resin material.
 That being said, direct sunlight is also the slowest method for post-curing and can be inconsistent depending on the strength of the UV radiation on a given day.

 In the best conditions—full sun and no clouds—it can take about two hours to cure a small 3D printed model in direct sunlight.
-Transparent parts will cure faster (in about half the time it takes a non-transparent part), while large prints can take up to 8 hours to fully cure.
+Transparent parts will cure faster (in about half the time it takes a non-transparent part), while large prints can take up to eight hours to fully cure.
 It is therefore important to check on the parts regularly to see how the curing process is progressing.
 If you are curing your 3D models outside, you should also be rotating the print to ensure that every angle is being exposed to the sun equally.

 Curing with a UV Lamp